Green Party of Pennsylvania

 The Green Party of Pennsylvania is the Pennsylvania state party affiliate of the Green Party of the United States.
-Since 2016, the party is again recognized as a minor political party under Pennsylvania law due to receiving the required voter turnout in the 2016 election.
+Between 2016 and 2020, the party was recognized as a minor political party under Pennsylvania law due to receiving the required voter turnout in the 2016 election.
+The voter threshold was not met in 2020 or since; as such, it is currently recognized as a political body.

 As of early 2018, the party has at least 19 members elected to office statewide.

 Party platform and ideology

 The Green Party of Pennsylvania supports the Ten Key Values of the Green Party of the United States.

 The party platform includes: creation of a single payer universal healthcare system, establishment of a living wage, decriminalization of cannabis, a ban on fracking and nuclear energy, investment in sustainable energy such as solar and wind, and improvements to the state election system.

 Party structure

 The Green Party of Pennsylvania's highest body is the State Committee, made up of delegates from county affiliate parties, and is governed by internal bylaws.
-In keeping with the Green Party's key value of "decentralization", county affiliates may draft their own bylaws and procedures, including how to nominate and elect delegates to the State Committee.
-The party also elects a chair, secretary, and treasurer.
+In keeping with the Green Party's key value of "decentralization", county affiliates draft their own bylaws and procedures, including how to nominate and elect delegates to the State Committee.
+The party also elects a Steering Committee of two co-chairs, one secretary, one treasurer, and three at-large Steering Committee members.

-In addition to the governing State Committee, the party operates a number of teams for critical functions, including: the Core Committee (formerly Operations), Communications, Finance, and Green Wave.
+In addition to the governing State Committee, the party operates a number of teams for critical functions, including: the Core Team (formerly Operations), Communications Team, Finance Team, and GreenWave Team.

 The Green Party of Pennsylvania nominates electoral candidates by caucus instead of primary elections.
+During presidential election years, electoral delegates to the GPUS (Green Party of the United States) Presidential Nominating Convention are determined by closed primary.

 As of early 2018, 24 county chapters are recognized by the state party, the largest of which are the Green Party of Philadelphia, and the Green Party of Allegheny County (Pittsburgh region).